Cohomological representations for real reductive groups: Introduction

 We now briefly describe the contents of the paper.
 Section \ref{prelim} fixes some notation used in the paper, and discusses some preliminaries needed for this work.
-In particular, we recall how infinitesimal character of a $(\g,K)$-module can be read off from its Langlands parameter, and use that to prove existence and uniqueness of $A$-parameters $\sigma: \C^\times \times \SL_2(\C) \rightarrow \wG$ with infinitesimal character that of a fixed finite dimensional representation of $\sG(\C)$, for which the image of $\sigma$ lies inside a Levi subgroup $\wL$ in $\wG$ in which $\sigma(\SL_2(\C))$ is a principal $\SL_2(\C)$.
+In particular, we recall how the infinitesimal character of a $(\g,K)$-module can be read off from its Langlands parameter.

 In section \ref{FD}, we discuss how a mapping of $L$-groups $\phi: {}^L\sG_1 \rightarrow {}^L\sG_2$ that takes a regular unipotent element in $\wG_1$ to a regular unipotent element in $\wG_2$ takes a finite dimensional representation of $\sG_1(\C)$ naturally to a finite dimensional representation of $\sG_2(\C)$ which is how the coefficient systems are to be used in cohomological transfer of representations from $\sG_1(\R)$ to $\sG_2(\R)$ throughout the paper.